adityasingh1729/Deep-Generative-Models/README.md

 # Deep-Generative-Models
-This repository contains my assignment submissions for the project Deep Generative Models under Summer of Science' 2024
+This repository contains my work for the project Deep Generative Models during Summer '2024.
+In this project we explore various Generative Models for image generation like GANs, VAEs and Diffusion Models.